KomodoHQ/komodo-investment-plan/faster-delivery.md

 ### Business

- - Dedicate R&D week at the start of dev for creating a POA
+ - Dedicated R&D week at the start of development for creating a POA

 ### Tool / Product

  - Project knowledge base - include docs folders in projects which mention complex items etc

-## Stop creating / maintaining overly-complex engineered systems
+## Stop creating / maintaining overly complex engineered systems

 ### Personal

- - Ensure the team is consulted when designed new applications
+ - Ensure the team is consulted when designing new applications
  - Challenge each other to simplify

 ### Business

- - Set a business end of life for all projects.
+ - Set a business end of life for all projects
  - Ensure every project has a maintenance agreement
  - Dedicate time for refactoring as new / simpler solutions become available
- - Setup regular review for active projects, including AM involvement to suggest improvements, innovations, performance enhancements etc.
+ - Setup a regular review for active projects, including AM involvement to suggest improvements, innovations, performance enhancements etc

 ### Tool / Product

  - Setup time since last review tracker

-## Having to (re)learn systems, especially poorly documented or maintend ones
+## Having to (re)learn systems, especially poorly documented or maintained ones

 ### Personal

- - Ensure to document systems as we go, so that onboarding new members is easier.
+ - Ensure to document systems as we go, so that onboarding new members is easier

 ### Business

- - Where possible, seek to only onboard high quality brownfield projects, ensure there is time and a clear process of review to understand the project.
+ - Where possible, seek to only onboard high-quality brownfield projects.
+Ensure there is time and a clear process of review to understand the project
  - Have an escape mechanism for projects we are uncomfortable with
  - Ensure there is always team overlap for rotating team members onto a project